Conjoint analysis: Earliest form and drawbacks

 The earliest forms of conjoint analysis starting in the 1970s were what are known as Full Profile studies, in which a small set of attributes (typically 4 to 5) were used to create profiles that were shown to respondents, often on individual cards.
 Respondents then ranked or rated these profiles.
 Using relatively simple dummy variable regression analysis the implicit utilities for the levels could be calculated that best reproduced the ranks or ratings as specified by respondents.
 Two drawbacks were seen in these early designs.

 Firstly, the number of attributes in use was heavily restricted.
 With large numbers of attributes, the consideration task for respondents becomes too large and even with fractional factorial designs the number of profiles for evaluation can increase rapidly.
 In order to use more attributes (up to 30), hybrid conjoint techniques were developed that combined self-explication (rating or ranking of levels and attributes) followed by conjoint tasks.
 Both paper-based and adaptive computer-aided questionnaires became options starting in the 1980s.
+Another approach is partial-profile conjoint, in which only a subset of attributes is shown in each profile.
+Research suggests that respondents may infer omitted attribute levels from previously viewed profiles, producing learning and order effects that can alter estimated attribute importance.

 The second drawback was that ratings or rankings of profiles were unrealistic and did not link directly to behavioural theory.
 In real-life situations, buyers choose among alternatives rather than ranking or rating them.
 Jordan Louviere pioneered an approach that used only a choice task which became the basis of choice-based conjoint analysis and discrete choice analysis.
 This stated preference research is linked to econometric modeling and can be linked to revealed preference where choice models are calibrated on the basis of real rather than survey data.
 Originally, choice-based conjoint analysis was unable to provide individual-level utilities and researchers developed aggregated models to represent the market's preferences.
 This made it unsuitable for market segmentation studies.
 With newer hierarchical Bayesian analysis techniques, individual-level utilities may be estimated that provide greater insights into the heterogeneous preferences across individuals and market segments.